 - Individuals

 - Estates and trusts

-- S corporations, partnerships, and limited liability companies (LLCs) treated as partnerships or S corporations making the election to be taxed at the entity level under sec.
+- S corporations and partnerships making the election to be taxed at the entity level under sec.
 71.21(6)(a) or 71.365(4m)(a), Wis.
 Stats.
-S corporations, partnerships, and LLCs making the election to be taxed at the entity level in Wisconsin may claim a credit for net tax paid to another state by the entity on their income or on net tax paid on behalf of its shareholders, partners, or members on a composite income tax return filed with the other state.
+S corporations and partnerships making the election to be taxed at the entity level in Wisconsin may claim a credit for net tax paid to another state by the entity on their income or on net tax paid on behalf of its shareholders or partners on a composite income tax return filed with the other state.

-Note: If you are a Wisconsin resident shareholder of an S corporation, partner of a partnership, or member of an LLC, you may claim the credit based on income and franchise taxes paid by the corporation, partnership, or LLC to another state if the income taxed by the other state is considered income for Wisconsin tax purposes, unless the S corporation, partnership, or LLC elected to be taxed at the entity level in Wisconsin.
-See Part 7 for information relating to S corporations, partnerships, and LLCs electing to be taxed at the entity level in Wisconsin and Part 8 for information relating to S corporations and their shareholders, partnerships and their partners, and LLCs and their members.
+Note: If you are a Wisconsin resident shareholder of an S corporation or partner of a partnership, you may claim the credit based on income and franchise taxes paid by the corporation or partnership to another state if the income taxed by the other state is considered income for Wisconsin tax purposes, unless the S corporation or partnership elected to be taxed at the entity level in Wisconsin.
+See Part 7 for information relating to S corporations and partnerships electing to be taxed at the entity level in Wisconsin and Part 8 for information relating to the shareholders and partners of those entities.